 Blues pieces illustrate the confusing variety of choices of key signatures displayed by pieces that go outside classical modes.
-Shown next are the differences (highlighted in yellow) between the blues family scale and different parallel classical modes on the left determined by different key signatures.
+Shown next are the differences (highlighted in yellow) between the blues family scale and different parallel classical modes determined by different key signatures.